toxic-spanner/MCA-Highlighting/README.md

 ## Installation and Use

-[Install package Control](https://packagecontrol.io/installation) if you haven't already, and then select `MCA` from the `Package Control: Install Package` dropdown list in the Command Palette.
+[Install Package Control](https://packagecontrol.io/installation) if you haven't already, and then select `MCA Language` from the `Package Control: Install Package` dropdown list in the Command Palette.

 The syntax definition will now be used for `.mca` or `.mcassembly` files.